 • Throat lozenges or cough drops

-• Sunscreen (especially in Australia, New Zealand, Argentina and Chile, the hole in the ozone layer makes it easy to get sunburn)
+• Sunscreen (especially in countries where the hole in the ozone layer makes it easy to get sunburn, like Australia and New Zealand) and aloe vera or aftersun (for sunburn relief)

-• Bug repellent and/or bug-bite relief (ever heard of sandflies in New Zealand and Australia?)
+• Bug repellent and bug-bite relief (ever heard of sandflies and mosquitoes?!)

-• Your preferred contraception method (birth control pill, for instance)
+• Your preferred contraception method (e.g. birth control pill)

-Tip: It’s always a good idea to go see your family doctor before the trip for a checkup and to review what you may need.
-If you’re taking prescription drugs, make sure to carry the prescription with you to avoid any issues when entering the country.
+Tip: It’s always a good idea to see your family doctor before the trip.
+Get a general checkup and review what medications you may need while travelling.

 What about prescription drugs?